Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra: Introduction

 Let us outline the strategy for the proof of Theorem \ref{thm:main-push-forward-introduction}.
-The possible degeneracy prevents a direct calculation of the Brown measure of $x_0+g_{t,\gamma}$.
-We show that the regularized Brown measure $\mu_{x_0+g_{t,\gamma},\varepsilon}$ is the pushforward measure of $\mu_{x_0+c_t,\varepsilon}$ under the regularized pushforward map $\Phi^{(\varepsilon)}_{t,\gamma}$ which is a self-homeomorphism of $\mathbb{C}$.
-We then show that $\Phi^{(\varepsilon)}_{t,\gamma}$ converges uniformly to $\Phi_{t,\gamma}$ as $\varepsilon$ tends to zero.
-Then Theorem \ref{thm:main-push-forward-introduction} follows by pushforward connection between regularized Brown measures and the fact that regularized Brown measures converge to Brown measure weakly.
+The possible degeneracy prevents a direct calculation of the Brown measure of ${x}+g_{t,\gamma}$.
+We will show that the map $\Phi^{(\varepsilon)}_{t,\gamma}$ defined in \eqref{defn:Phi-t-gamma-epsitlon-v00} is a self-homeomorphism of $\mathbb{C}$.
+We prove that the regularized Brown measure $\mu_{{x}+g_{t,\gamma},\varepsilon}$ is the push-forward measure of $\mu_{{x}+c_t,\varepsilon}$ under the regularized push-forward map $\Phi^{(\varepsilon)}_{t,\gamma}$.
+After we establish the convergence $\Phi^{(\varepsilon)}_{t,\gamma} \rightarrow\Phi_{t,\gamma}$ as $\varepsilon$ tends to zero, Theorem \ref{thm:main-push-forward-introduction} would follow by push-forward connection between regularized Brown measures and the fact that regularized Brown measures converge to Brown measure weakly.
 We hence have the following commutative diagram.